johannes-graner/certifications/dp-203/08-de-dbx/08-sec-arch-dbx.md

   - can limit who can use specific clusters
   - table permissions
 - secrets
-  - dbx backend or Azure Key Vault
+  - Databricks backend or Azure Key Vault

 ## Security
 ### Network
 - VNet peering
-  - dbx VNet can peer with other Azure VNets
+  - Databricks VNet can peer with other Azure VNets
   - all traffic is through private IPs in Microsoft
 - VNet injection
   - deploy data plane in custom VNet